Home > Health & Wellness > Health Library > Unusual Cancers of Childhood Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 A French registry identified 38 girls younger than 18 years with ovarian sex cord tumors.
 Complete surgical resection was achieved in 23 of 38 girls who did not receive adjuvant treatment.
 Two patients recurred, one patient's tumor responded to chemotherapy, and the other patient died.
 Fifteen girls had tumor rupture and/or ascites.
 Eleven of the 15 patients received chemotherapy and did not recur; of the four who did not receive chemotherapy, all recurred and two died.

 Juvenile granulosa cell tumors

-Most patients with juvenile granulosa cell tumors present with precocious puberty.
-Other presenting symptoms include abdominal pain, abdominal mass, and ascites.
-Juvenile granulosa cell tumors has been reported in children with Ollier disease and Maffucci syndrome.
+Juvenile granulosa cell tumors have been reported in children with Ollier disease and Maffucci syndrome.

-As many as 90% of children with juvenile granulosa cell tumors will have low-stage disease (International Federation of Gynecology and Obstetrics [FIGO] stage I) and are usually curable with unilateral salpingo-oophorectomy alone.
-Patients with advanced disease (FIGO stage II–IV) and those with high mitotic activity tumors have a poorer prognosis.
+As many as 90% of children with juvenile granulosa cell tumors will have low-stage disease (stage I) by International Federation of Gynecology and Obstetrics (FIGO) criteria and are usually curable with unilateral salpingo-oophorectomy alone.

 Sertoli-Leydig cell tumors